python-poetry/poetry/docs/cli.md

 {{% /note %}}

 {{% note %}}
-`poetry update` without any options will only update the main dependencies of the project.
+`poetry update` without any options will only update the non-optional dependencies of the project.
 Optional dependency groups are only updated when they are specified through `--with`.
 {{% /note %}}